jpsch8/myMathResearch/README.md

 I actually sited this repository in an English project, lol.
 How long will it take to learn enough to do computational PDE?
 Is there a way to show that some finite fields do not have multiplicative inverses?
+I have been reading about abstract algebra, it is very interesting, there are lots of computational problems to work through.